Parallel Logical Measurements via Quantum Code Surgery: Introduction

 \begin{remark} More precisely, the decongestion overhead was not discussed in Ref.~\cite{IGND}, beyond stating that it is polylogarithmic, as they found that in practice it was not required for the codes of interest.
-In Ref.~\cite{WY} it was erroneously claimed that the decongestion overhead was $\CO(\log^2\omega)$.
-A correction to $\CO(\log^3\omega)$ will appear in an updated version. \end{remark} Performing Pauli product measurements of disjoint logical operators was further improved by using adapters to connect their ancilla systems in Swaroop et al.~\cite{SJY}, building on earlier ideas of bridging from Ref.~\cite{CHRY} and applying the gauging measurement directly to disjoint logical operators in Ref.~\cite{WY}.
+In the first arXiv preprint version of Ref.~\cite{WY} it was erroneously claimed that the decongestion overhead was $\CO(\log^2\omega)$. \end{remark} Performing Pauli product measurements of disjoint logical operators was further improved by using adapters to connect their ancilla systems in Swaroop et al.~\cite{SJY}, building on earlier ideas of bridging from Ref.~\cite{CHRY} and applying the gauging measurement directly to disjoint logical operators in Ref.~\cite{WY}.
 In summary, current methods require $\CO(r\omega\log^3\omega)$ ancillary qubits to measure the product of $r$ logical Pauli operators that are disjoint on the physical data qubits.

 Unfortunately, while there have been vast improvements to the original $\CO(d\omega)$ overhead of the CKBB scheme, parallelisation has presented a persistent obstacle.
-This is because, generically, the logical operators to be measured in a high-rate LDPC code overlap substantially on data qubits as in figure~\ref{fig:schematicoverlap}, with the overlap growing with the rate and distance of the code.
-Consequently, deforming a code without drastically increasing stabiliser weights or stabiliser overlap, and thereby forgoing the LDPC property, is challenging.
+This obstacle is present because, generically, the logical operators to be measured in a high-rate LDPC code overlap substantially on data qubits as in Figure~\ref{fig:summary}(b), with the overlap growing with the rate and distance of the code.
+Consequently, deforming a code without drastically increasing stabiliser weights or stabiliser overlap, and thereby losing the LDPC property, is challenging.

-To address the parallelisation challenge, Zhang \& Li~\cite{ZL} proposed techniques called brute-forcing branching and devised sticking, such that logical operators of the same type, say $\overline{Z}$ Pauli product measurements, can be measured in parallel using a single ancilla system.
+To address the parallelisation challenge, Zhang \& Li~\cite{ZL} proposed techniques called brute-force branching and devised sticking, such that logical operators of the same type, say $\bar{Z}$ Pauli product measurements, can be measured in parallel using a single ancilla system.
 At a high level, brute-force branching uses \textit{branching stickers} to create new, disjoint representatives of logical operators on ancilla qubits, which are then measured using the CKBB scheme.
 Devised sticking, on the other hand, measures all logical operators in a region of the code at once using the CKBB scheme, but requires additional checks and qubits to avoid measuring unwanted logical operators.